gbowne1/ProgrammerNotes/Node_JavaScript_Programming/nodejs-development.md

 Packages and libraries are usually published to NPM, Yarn or PNPM.

 While there are some great tutorials, it can still be a bit confusing.
 Many of these were published a number of years ago.

+Node.js is not a framework, but a JavaScript runtime environment.
+It is a platform that executes code and communicates with an operating system.

+While Node.js can be used on its own, many developers use it with dedicated frameworks such as Express, Meteor, and Sails to speed up development and provide a set of reusable tools.
+These frameworks offer different types of support, such as MVC, full-stack MVC, and REST API frameworks1

+Therefore, Node.js can be used independently, but developers often use it with frameworks to enhance productivity and efficiency.

+Node.js can be used without a specific framework.
+Some examples of Node.js applications that do not use a stack or framework include custom server-side code for handling HTTP requests, real-time chat applications, and command-line toolsThe benefits of using Node.js without a stack or framework include the flexibility to create custom solutions tailored to specific requirements, a deeper understanding of the underlying technology, and the ability to avoid the overhead of a framework, which can be beneficial for certain types of applications

+When using Node.js without a stack or framework, developers may face challenges such as the need to handle low-level details, increased development time for common operations, and the absence of built-in features provided by frameworks, which can lead to the need for custom implementation of such features

 ## Obtaining Node.js